 Set Em Up Pardner

 Many interested in beer and whiskey history have gazed at old pictures of saloons and pubs and wondered what you could buy inside.
-Sometimes there are clues, a beer sign on the wall, bottles on the backbar where you could read a label or two, a name on a barrelhead.
+Sometimes there are clues, a beer sign on the wall, a legible label on the backbar, a distiller’s name on a barrelhead.

-But of the old-time saloon and pub, the type seen in old images of English and American towns or cities, there is very little.
+But of the saloon and pub seen in old images of English and American towns or cities, there is very little.

 The above menu is an exception.
 The full text can be seen here, a full-page ad printed in the Wibaux Pioneer, Montana, on July 25, 1907.
 The building in which the saloon was located is today Wibaux’ library, and many features of the original construction have survived.